 Each SGS Network district will be matched with a vetted SGS executive advisor (EA).
-EAs are experts who have worked to implement the SGS strategy in their past work experience.
+EAs are experts who have worked to implement the SGS strategy in their past professional experience.
 The executive advisor will provide the superintendent and his/her leadership team with at least 200 hours of support in the following areas:

-- Conducting the SGS District Readiness

-Assessment process in collaboration with

-TEA and a third-party vendor: 2-3 days on

-the ground conducting interviews, focus

-groups, and data collection

-- Facilitating district participation in the annual SGS Summit.

-- Supporting the district development of the SGS Implementation Roadmap

-- Facilitating ongoing development and implementation of the SGS Roadmap. - Connecting the district with additional experts and technical assistance providers who can support the district with specific initiatives - Supporting the superintendent and cabinet with leadership and change management coaching
+- Participating in the SGS District Readiness Assessment3 process - Facilitating district participation in the annual SGS Summit - Supporting the district to develop a SGS Implementation Roadmap4 - Ensuring strategic alignment of SGS across district priorities - Facilitating ongoing revisions and implementation of the SGS Roadmap - Connecting the district with additional experts and technical assistance providers who can support the district with specific initiatives - Supporting the superintendent and cabinet with leadership and change management coaching

-TEA will also provide a vetted list of additional technical assistance partners that districts can engage with local funds or excess SGS funds at any time.
+TEA will maintain a vetted pool of technical assistance partners that districts can engage using local funds or excess SGS funds.

-Network districts can expect from TEA that they will:
+SGS Network districts can expect that they will: